r146023/Avery/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature you'd love to see**
-A clear and concise description of what you'd love to see added to Preact.
+A clear and concise description of what you'd love to see added to Avery.

 **Additional context (optional)**
 Add any other context or screenshots about the feature request here.